jzh672/ML-Model-For-Et-Water-Solutions/README.md

 ## Introduction

-Based on Section 1, here is a concise overview of the project:

 This project aims to develop a machine learning model to predict the safe mole fraction of ethanol in ethanol-water solutions to prevent container explosions by accurately modeling vapor pressure.

 The Core Problem: